 [Some critics have negatively reviewed the film, which would not be scary enough for them.
-I don’t really know what a scary movie is because I haven’t seen any since I was fourteen years old or something like that1.
-But I have kept watching horror movies and I’m surprised none of these critics seem to notice that child gore – a child being dismembered on the screen – is something unusual.
+I don’t really know what a scary movie is because I haven’t seen any since I was fifteen years old or something like that1.
+But I have kept watching horror movies once in a while and I’m surprised none of these critics seem to notice that child gore – a child being dismembered on the screen – is something unusual.
 (I haven’t read all critics, though, so again let me know.)]

 When U.S. wanted a Canal and Colombia refused their conditions, U.S. created Panama from a Colombian province with the help of a few local politicos who called themselves nationalists.
 Think of it for a moment: Panamanian nationalists… Sardines and the Shark.

 Climate change has been real for at least several hundreds of centuries: It explains the existence of Sahara in regions where according to cave paintings were green meadows in former times, and why now Spain’s a desert for the most part (cf Ignacio Olagüe).

 Get ready for the bots tweeting endless lists of #280characters hashtags => Conspiracy of the Bots

 All the village idiots this side of the Pyreneans [in French territory] will want to join the great medieval state of Catalunya la vella, of course.